travelgateX/documentation-site/content/distribution/file-loads/masters/offices.md

 It is an incremental load, so bear in mind these considerations:

-* If an agency exists then it is updated.
+* If an office exists then it is updated.

-* If an agency does not exist then it is created.
+* If an office does not exist then it is created.

-* Existing agencies that are not referenced are not removed.
+* Existing offices that are not referenced are not removed.

-* If an existing agency has to be removed from system then you have to contact with TravelgateX.
+* If an existing office has to be removed from system then you have to contact with TravelgateX.

-* If there is any problem with an agency's information then it is omitted (and logged) but the load continues.
+* If there is any problem with an office's information then it is omitted (and logged) but the load continues.

 </br>